hassanredaa/twopaws-landing-page/README.md

 npm run dev
 ```

-4. Open your browser and visit `http://localhost:5000`
+4. Open your browser and visit `http://localhost:5173` (or the port Vite shows)

 ## 📱 Features Showcase